Decay estimate for the solution of the evolutionary damped $p$-Laplace equation: Proof of the decay rate

-\begin{acknowledgement} The authors are grateful to the Hausdorff Research Institut for Mathematics (Bonn) for support and hospitality during the trimester program \emph{Evolution of Interfaces}, where work on this article was undertaken.
+The authors are grateful to the Hausdorff Research Institute for Mathematics (Bonn) for support and hospitality during the trimester program \emph{Evolution of Interfaces}, where work on this article was undertaken.
 Moreover, the authors would like to thank John Andersonn for helpful suggestions and discussion.